Marvllous/greentech-production-downtime-analysis/README.md

 ## Objectives

-- Restructure the downtime data into an analysable format
+- Restructure the downtime data into a format that can be grouped and joined
 - Identify the dominant causes of downtime by frequency and duration
 - Separate operator-caused downtime from systemic causes
 - Analyse downtime by product and by operator